metalerk/metalerk.github.io/_posts/2024-12-07-apache-airflow-tasks-example.md

 Add the email_task to a DAG and schedule it after a task completes.

 3. Automating Web Scraping
-Below is a task for scraping a website using Python’s requests library.
+Below is a task for scraping a website using Python's requests library.

 {% highlight python %}
 from airflow import DAG